Percy Howard, LCSW is the President and CEO of the

-Will Rhett-Mariscal, PhD, MS, is the Director for the Health Equity team at CIBHS.
-Dr. Rhett-Mariscal has developed and improvement projects impacting California’s public behavioral California’s public behavioral health system in the areas of integration, prevention and early intervention, and SUD.
+Will Rhett-Mariscal, PhD, MS, is the Director for the Operations team at CIBHS.
+Dr. Rhett-Mariscal has developed and implemented improvement projects impacting California’s public behavioral public behavioral health system in the areas of health equity, integration, prevention and early intervention, and SUD.